sharduldabhane/clothing-store-app/README.md

 ## Developer's Note

-This repository contains the Online Store Challenge completed by I. Shardul Dabhane.
+This repository contains the Online Store Challenge completed by Shardul Dabhane.
 It is a React-based application demonstrating a master-detail view interface for an online store.
 Users can browse a list of products and view detailed information upon selection.

 ## Project Overview